Augusta02/assessment_meritinc/README.md

 ## Introduction

-** Semantic Segmentation** is task used to assign class label to every single pixel in an image, in remote sensing, this means classifying each pixel os a satellite image as one of several land types (water, agriculture, road, ect).
-It is an intensive annotation task because training models are manuallu outlined for every region in the image.
+**Semantic Segmentation** is task used to assign class label to every single pixel in an image, in remote sensing, this means classifying each pixel of a satellite image as one of several land types (water, agriculture, road, ect).
+It is an intensive annotation task because a human annotator must manually outline every region for every region in the image.

 The standard approach for this task reauires dense masks, where every pixel in the image carries a label, therefore a 1024 X 1024 satellite image has over 1 million labels per image, collecting this amount of annotation at scale is expensive and time consuming, also prone to errors, lastly very impractical to organisation working with large geographhic datasets.

-Using Sparse Point Labels to train Semantic Segementation Our script explores an alternative method of completing tis annotation task, train our model using sparse point labels, where a humman annotator provides a small number of points from the pixels.
+## Using Sparse Point Labels to train Semantic Segementation
+Our script explores an alternative method of completing this annotation task, train our model using sparse point labels, where a human annotator provides a small number of points from the pixels.
 How much can our model learn to segment an entire image from a handful of labelled pixels, How much performance is lost compared to full dense supervision